 Red Maple (930 N. Charles St.) and Tio Pepe’s in Mount Vernon (10 E. Franklin St.) as well as Werner’s downtown (231 E. Redwood St.) were locations for multiple scenes during the first season.
 Just as it did in The Wire, Werner’s served as a popular locale for political breakfast and lunch meetings, while Tio Pepe’s is the restaurant where Doug finds former prostitute Rachel working.
 Red Maple, meant to be a Dupont Circle bar, was the setting for a couple of Zoe Barnes’ after-work drinks, including one meet-up with co-worker Janine Skorsky in episode 6.
 Wit and Wisdom (200 International Dr.), part of the Four Seasons in Harbor East, also served as a location for a meeting in episode two.

 Both the Baltimore Museum of Art and the Walters Art Gallery played unidentified museums at various points in season one, including two clandestine meetups between Zoe and Frank.

 Gaffney, South Carolina:

 The Maryland town of Havre de Grace, in Harford County, was transformed into the small town Frank visits in his home district.

 Capitol Hill and White House:

-The Capitol Hill and White House interior shots were filmed on a soundstage in Harford County, Maryland.
+The Capitol Hill and White House interior shots were filmed on the show’s soundstage in Joppa in Harford County, Maryland.

 Know of any other locations?
 Let us know in the comments!